abar193/CoNGkings/README.md

 Typically you would need to fork/download the repo and run

+    npm install
     npm start

-Projet separates source files and the compiled tilesets and minimied libraries.
+Projet separates source files and the compiled tile sets and minimized libraries.
 To update project for production run

     grunt